nozaripo/Machine_Learning_Projects/Mixed Effect Models -- Orthodontic Growth Data/MixedEffectModel_Growth.md

     ## 5     21.5   8     M02 Male
     ## 6     22.5  10     M02 Male

-# Questions
+## Questions

-- Is there an age effect on growth?
+- Is there an `age` effect on growth?

-- Is there a gender difference?
+- Is there a `gender` difference?

-- Is growth different in both sexes (Is there an interaction)?
+- Is `growth` different in sexes (Is there an interaction)?

 - Is an ordinary linear regression model adequate?

-## Specific questions

-1. Take a look at the data in group and per subject. (`distance` vs. `age`)

-2. How would a one-fits-all model do? (only `age` effect present)

-- Plot the residuals vs. fitted values in a scatterplot

-- Plot the residuals per subject in a boxplot

-3. Use independent linear models per subject;

-- Summarize

-- Plot the coefficients intervals

-- Plot the fits per subject

-4. Discuss considering `Subject` effect in the model.

-5. Fit a mixed effect model to the data for `age` as the fixed effect and `Subject` as the random

-- Use general, diagonal and only-slope covariance matrix structures, show the effects coefficients intervals and decide which one to pick using anova.

-- Plot the mixed-effect model coefficients against those from the fixed-effect

-- Plot mixed-effect fits for each subject

-6. Consider `Sex` and its interaction with `age` as other effecs.
-Is it a signficant variable in predicting the `distance`?

-- Plot residuals vs. fitted-values for mixed-effect and fixed-effect models.

-- Plot residuals per subject (in form of box plots)

-- Compare mixed effect model and fixed effect model using anova

-- Check out the coefficients in fixed-effect and random-effects
+If not, what is the best way we can build an interpretable model that explains this data?

-# Preliminary Visualization
+## Preliminary Visualization

 Let’s plot the data per subject